Tynik/web-workers/README.md

 3. Event-based replies from a task function.
 4. Possibility to use promise-based task functions.

-**Limitations**
+**Limitations inside task function**
-1. You can not use the outer scope inside task function.
+1. You can not use the outer scope.
 2. You can not use DOM manipulations.

 All examples directory [here](src/examples).